oakeley/AAPS_ProjectGrapher/README.md

 ### 2. Configure Connection
 Edit the connection details in both scripts:
+(it will all work fine if you just leave the password as "password" so this is optional)
 ```python
 NEO4J_URI = "bolt://localhost:7687"  # Your Neo4j URI
 NEO4J_USER = "neo4j"                 # Your username